dub3-space/dub3-hackthon-project/README.md

 3. **IPFS Upload:** The synthesized voice is uploaded to IPFS, ensuring decentralized storage and accessibility.
 4. **NFT Minting:** An NFT is created from the synthesized voice, serving as a unique identifier and usable for text-to-speech functionality.

-## Getting Started 🎉

-To use this application, follow these steps:

-1. Clone the repository: `git clone https://github.com/yourusername/your-repo.git`
-2. Install dependencies: `npm install`
-3. Set up the Cartesi environment and IPFS integration (provide detailed instructions if necessary).
-4. Run the application and follow the prompts to upload your voice sample.

-## Requirements 🛠️

-- Node.js
-- Cartesi environment setup
-- IPFS integration

-## Contributions 🤝

-Contributions are welcome!
-If you'd like to contribute to this project, please open an issue or submit a pull request.
-See our contribution guidelines for more details.

 ## License 📝

 This project is licensed under the [MIT License](link-to-license).